Treee/ItsATreeeClothingWorkshopMod/@SRP_Tree_Mods/Addons/Survivalists_Mods/README.md

 - Chance for a brain to drop from a cut up survivor.
 - Unfold your map and run while orienteering.
 - Inject your enemies with bioweapons and cure your allies.
+- Placed Objects require a screwdriver or hammer to dismantle.
+This incidicates a hard raid which needs to be approved by the admins.

 # Attributions